-Work Study Credit 1-4 Prerequisite: Acceptance into program Fee: None works.
+Work Study Credit 1-4

+Prerequisite: Acceptance into program

+Work Study is a way a student may receive academic credit toward graduation by working or volunteering in the community.
+A student may earn up to one credit for each 120 hours she/he works.
 The Work Study credit counts as elective credit; it cannot take the place of required credits such as English, Math, Science and Social Studies.
 Whether or not a student will be eligible to receive Work Study credit is a team decision.
 Freshmen and sophomores can earn up to 2 credits per year and Juniors and Seniors can earn up to 4 credits per year.